 FirstLine Schools believes all students with disabilities are entitled to free and appropriate educational services that foster an adult life characterized by satisfying relationships with others, independent living, productive engagement in the community, and participation in society.
 A rich variety of early intervention, educational, and vocational programs must exist for students to achieve these outcomes.
+We provide a continuum of services for students with exceptionalities.
+We believe that the concept of inclusion is a meaningful goal to

-We provide a continuum of services for students with disabilities.
+We provide a continuum of services for students with exceptionalities.
 We believe that the concept of inclusion is a meaningful goal to be pursued in our schools and communities.
-Our goal is to serve students with disabilities in general education classrooms with their non-disabled peers whenever possible.
+Our goal is to serve students with exceptionalities in general education classrooms with their peers whenever possible.
 Trained personnel support inclusive practices to ensure the individual needs of the student are met.